Honoring Tradition.

 Life Story / Obituary

-When Bill's sister introduced him to her children's babysitter, Nancy Weaver, Bill grew quite smitten.
-He would visit Nancy while she worked, and soon they were dating regularly.
-With their hearts set on sharing the future, Bill and Nancy married in 1967 in Grand Rapids.
+When Bill's sister introduced him to her babysitter, Nancy Weaver, Bill grew quite smitten.
+He would visit Nancy while she worked at Woolworth’s in Burton Heights, and soon they were dating regularly.
+With their hearts set on sharing the future together, Bill and Nancy were married in 1967 in Grand Rapids at Olivet Evangelical United Brethren church.

 After celebrating their nuptials with a honeymoon to Florida, the newlyweds settled into their first home in a trailer park in Kentwood, Michigan.
-In 1968, they moved to a trailer in Muskegon.
+Bill was working for Goodyear Rubber and Tire Company when he was transferred to Muskegon.
+In 1968, they Had their trailer moved to Muskegon.

-Having made his public profession of faith before marrying, Bill wanted to share it with others, and on their first wedding anniversary, he told Nancy he wanted to go back to school.
+Having made his public profession of faith before marrying, Bill wanted to share his faith with others, and so on their first wedding anniversary, he told Nancy he wanted to go back to school.
 With Nancy's support, Bill enrolled at Reformed Bible College and began taking classes.
-While he attended school, the couple moved back to Grand Rapids and lived in their trailer again.
-When he graduated from Reformed Bible School in 1971, he earned a degree as an evangelistic professional.
-Nancy and Bill purchased a house on Margaret Street in Grand Rapids, and Bill began working for Forgotten Man Ministries in the Kent County Prison and the Jackson Jail.
+At this time, the couple moved their trailer back to Grand Rapids.
+When Bill graduated from Reformed Bible College in 1971, he earned a degree in ministry as an evangelist.

 Bill's lifelong love of music led him to play piano and guitar by ear.
-He owned three guitars, loved playing with others, helped out at church from time to time, and played at the Howard City Senior Center.
-Bill also enjoyed traveling and was blessed to make many trips over the years.
-Some of his favorite travels included trips to Florida, Hawaii, exploring the western states and Yellowstone National Park, and taking many different cruises.
+He owned three guitars, loved playing with others, used his talents at church from time to time, and played at the Howard City Senior Center.
+Bill enjoyed playing and singing silly songs to his children and grandchildren when they were young.
+Bill also enjoyed traveling and was blessed to take many trips over the years.
+Some of his favorite travels included trips to England, Florida, Hawaii, and Yellowstone National Park, and taking many different cruises.

 As we celebrate Bill's life, may we find deep comfort in our many treasured memories.
-May we also find comfort in the honor of carrying his legacy of unwavering faith, hope, and love forward.
-In each moment we choose faith over fear, lead with our hearts, generously serve others, encourage our loved ones' goals and dreams, share our love for music, and travel with our beloveds, we keep Bill's memory alive and inspiring others as he inspired each of us.
+May we keep Bill's memory alive and inspiring others as he inspired each of us.

 William (Bill) Ridley, of Grand Rapids, Michigan, entered his heavenly home on Tuesday, February 10, 2026, in the comforts of his home and with his loving and caring family by his side.
 Bill was preceded in death by his parents, Atherton and Beulah Ridley.
 He is survived by his wife of 58 years, Nancy; his children, Tammy (Dave) Ledkins, Jennifer (Jeff) Bakhuyzen, and Bill (Marie) Ridley; his grandchildren, Andrew, Erin, Tyler, Braden, Mia, Addison, and Max.